The most descriptive name of Cienfuegos is 'The Pearl of the South'.

-That is why, although literally meaning “One hundred fires” the name of the city in fact has no relationship to this meaning, merley honouring its founder, the Captain of the same name.
+That is why, although literally meaning 'One hundred fires' the name of the city in fact has no relationship to this meaning, merley honouring its founder, the Captain of the same name.

 The request for colonization of Cienfuegos was made on 1st January 1819 and was quickly enacted.

 By 22nd April of the same year some 40 families arrived at what was then named Fernardina de Jagua.

 The settlers came from New Orleans, Philadelphia, and a small group from Bordeaux.

 The French heritage remains in the style of architecture, the wide boulevards, and beautiful parks.

 Cienfuegos is situated in the midst of plantations of sugar cane and coffee in central southern Cuba on the Caribbean coast.